lkwdwrd/generator-vvv/docs/commands-reference.md

 ````
 $ grunt
 ````
 Runs `git pull` on your theme, plugin, and dependencies repositories.
-It then runs `vagrant up`, which will have no effect if vagrant is already running, and then `vagrant provision` (see below)
+It then runs `vagrant up`, which will have no effect if vagrant is already running, and then `vagrant provision` (see below).
+If a remote database has been specified, it will download that database again.
+Note that this will cause your database to be overwritten.

 ### provision
 ````